MonikaDhanasekaran/task3react/README.md

 ADMIN DASHBOARD

-This project is done by using React JS.
+This project is done by using the tech stack React JS.